China–Myanmar relations: 2020s relations

+On 22 November 2025, amidst the China–Japan diplomatic crisis, Myanmar Deputy Minister of Information Zaw Min Tun told Xinhua News Agency Japanese Prime Minister Sanae Takaichi's remarks regarding a possible Taiwan contingency showed "no lessons learned from history” and "no remorse" for Japan's wartime crimes across Asia, including Myanmar.
+He said that "Myanmar firmly condemns any possible resurgence of fascist tendencies in Japan", accusing Japan of supporting Taiwan independence and reaffirmed Myanmar's support for the one China policy.

 Economic relations

 Like Sino-Burma political relations, the economic ties also shifted in 1954.
 On 22 April 1954, China and Burma signed the first economic trade agreement which was valid for three years.
 According to the agreement, China exported coal, silk, silk fabrics, cotton fabrics, paper, agricultural implements, light industry product, handicraft, porcelain enamel, porcelain, can food, tea, and cigarette to Burma.
 Burma exported rice, rice product, pulse seedcake, mineral, timber, rubber and cotton to China.
 On 3 November 1954, both signed goods exchange protocol of Burmese rice and Chinese commodities, and the contract that China bought 150,000 long tons Burmese rice.